muhdsadry/muhdsadry.github.io/index.md

 ---
 I conducted a research on **visual programming** as part of learning and teaching tool for object-oriented programming for my doctoral degree.
 Before joining academia, I worked in IT industry for almost 4 years as a Software Engineer.
 I am currently teaching web and mobile application development courses at International Islamic University Malaysia (IIUM).

 ##   Research Areas
 ---
-I am interested in the following research areas:
+I am currently conducting research in the following research areas:
-1. Visual Programming
+- Visual Programming
 2. Computer Science Pedagogy
 3. Learning Analytics
+4. e-Learning

 ## Courses Taught
 ---
+Undergraduate courses:

 ## Phd Supervision